Derek Kolstad: Career

-By the end of 2012, Kolstad sold his other script, titled Scorn, to Thunder Road Pictures, and in April 2013, Keanu Reeves agreed to star in the film.
-It was Reeves who suggested the name of the film be changed to John Wick after the title character, who was named after Kolstad's maternal grandfather.
-The film went on to become a major box office and critical success.
-It has been followed by two sequels, John Wick: Chapter 2 in 2017 and John Wick: Chapter 3 – Parabellum in 2019.
-In addition to the films, Kolstad also wrote the video game John Wick: Chronicles and was involved with the creation of the John Wick comic book series.
-However for the upcoming 4th and fifth films, he was not asked by the studio to return to the franchise.
+Kolstad sold a script titled Scorn to Thunder Road Pictures, which signed Keanu Reeves for the lead role in April 2013.
+At Reeves' suggestion, the film was renamed John Wick after the title character, whom Kolstad had named after his maternal grandfather.
+The film was released in 2014 and was followed by John Wick: Chapter 2 in 2017 and John Wick: Chapter 3 – Parabellum in 2019.
+Kolstad wrote the video game John Wick: Chronicles and was involved with the creation of a comic book series.
+However, he was not asked by the studio to continue writing for the fourth or subsequent films.

-In 2017, it was reported that Kolstad will write a live-action television adaptation of the Hitman franchise as well as an action-thriller titled The Steward.

-In 2019, it was reported that Kolstad will write and produce a live-action film adaptation of the Just Cause franchise.

-In 2020, Netflix announced that Kolstad will be an executive producer and writer on the upcoming "Splinter Cell" anime series.
+In 2017, it was reported that Kolstad would write a live-action television adaptation of the Hitman franchise as well as an action-thriller titled The Steward.
+In 2019, it was reported that Kolstad would write and produce a live-action film adaptation of the Just Cause franchise.
+In 2020, Netflix announced that Kolstad would be an executive producer and writer on a Splinter Cell anime series.
 In 2021, Kolstad was hired to write the screenplay for a live-action adaptation of Hellsing for Amazon Prime Video.

+Kolstad wrote the screenplay for the 2021 film Nobody starring Bob Odenkirk, and two episodes of the 2021 Marvel Studios television series The Falcon and the Winter Soldier.